siegel-lab-ucd/D-tagatose-production/README.md

 ### Database Path

-- `-database /share/siegellab/software/Rosetta_group_0618/main/database`: This option specifies the location of the Rosetta database, which contains necessary data for various calculations during the run.
+- `-database /path/to/rosetta_database`: This option specifies the location of the Rosetta database, which contains necessary data for various calculations during the run.
+You must update this to your local Rosetta installation path.

 ### Flags